 “The emerging design concept called ‘data fabric’ can be a robust solution to ever-present data management challenges, such as the high-cost and low-value data integration cycles, frequent maintenance of earlier integrations, the rising demand for real-time and event-driven data sharing and more.”

-Now that industry experts have confirmed that data fabric is all about data integration technology, and data mesh is all about organizational Data Management, let’s see how business data is handled and managed differently in the data fabric vs the data mesh worlds.
+Now that industry experts have confirmed that data fabric is all about data integration technology, and data mesh is all about organizational Data Management, let’s see how business data is handled and managed differently in the data fabric vs. data mesh worlds.

 According to Gartner, data fabric is an abstract concept “integrating data with connected data processes.”
 In data fabric, data is treated more as a byproduct of superior data-integration technologies, where the means to an end makes all the difference.
 In data mesh, data is created in a silo and treated as a “product,” a critical asset in the enterprise Data Management process.

-Two Approaches to Data Management: Data Integration vs Data Ownership
+Two Approaches to Data Management: Data Integration vs. Ownership

 At the fundamental level, the ultimate goal of a data fabric world is to provide value-added data integration across multi-clouds, hybrid clouds, on-premise, and stand-alone hosted systems.
 The ultimate goal of a data mesh is to offer Data Management via controlled datasets (domain-specific).

 A Data Integration.info article indicates that the “amount of data created or replicated in 2020 reached 64.2 zettabytes.”
-Now is the time to think about decentralized Data Management and that’s where data mesh comes in.
-Decentralized Data Management is a primary way that global businesses will scale their operations around value-driven outcomes.
+Now is the time to think about decentralized Data Management, and that’s where data mesh comes in.
+Decentralized Data Management is the primary way that global businesses will scale their operations around value-driven outcomes.